Chee Dodge: Biography

 Appointed as the first chairman of the Navajo Business Council in 1922, Dodge managed to secure over one million dollars in royalties for the Navajo Nation related to mineral rights on their lands.
 He gave in to demands to give oil-drilling rights to Anglo-companies.
 Most Navajo were unaware of the council's functions.
-Critics said that it was simply to rubber-stamp the decisions of the local Indian commissioner of the Burea of Indian Affairs.
+Critics said that it was simply to rubber-stamp the decisions of the local Indian commissioner of the Bureau of Indian Affairs.

 Under the Indian Citizenship Act of 1924, Dodge and many other members of federally recognized tribes were granted United States citizenship.
 Prior to that, members of tribes on sovereign reservations were not considered citizens.

 In 1942, Dodge was elected as chairman of the Navajo Tribal Council and served until 1946.
 During his tenure, he lobbied for improved education opportunities for Navajo children, and traveled to Washington to convince the Federal Government to secure more funding.

 In the subsequent election of 1946, Dodge was chosen as vice-chairman.
 He died in January 1947 at the age of 86 or 87 before the sixth Tribal Council convened and he could take office.
 Zhealy Tso was appointed Vice-Chairman in his stead.

 Chee Dodge died in his sleep from complications due to pneumonia on January 7, 1947, in Ganado, Arizona.
 On January 9 A Requiem Mass was held at the St. Michael's Mission with Father Berard Haile conducting the funeral mass for Dodge.